 The word screenshot is a contraction of screen and snapshot.
-Also known as a screen grab or a screen capture, a screenshot is a picture - a static image - of what's on your screen at any given moment.
+Also known as a screen grab or a screen capture, a screenshot is a static image of what's on your screen at any given moment.
 You might use screenshots to show off your gaming prowess, or to show a tech-savvier friend a weird error message so they can offer advice.

-- Press the sleep/wake/power button (at the top-right or on top of your device).
+- Press the power/side button (on the top or righthand side of your device).

-- Press the Home button (below the screen) at the same time.
+- Press the Home button at the same time.

 Taking a screenshot on iPhone X

-Apple's new iPhone X hasn't got a Home button.
-Instead, you press the power button (which has been renamed the side button) and the volume up buttons at the same time.
+Apple's iPhone X hasn't got a Home button.
+Instead, you press the power/side button and the volume up buttons at the same time.
 Other than that the process is the same - editing, sharing, the location of the screenshot and so on.

 We show how to do a whole range of Home-button-related functions on the iPhone X in a separate article: How to use the iPhone X.